clojure-lsp/clojure-lsp/docs/troubleshooting.md

 # Troubleshooting

+## Getting server log

+clojure-lsp logs most of what is doing to a file which location could be found:

+- on `:log-path` if specified in your clojure-lsp config, for example: `{:log-path "/tmp/clojure-lsp.out"}`
+- Auto generated every server start on `/tmp/clojure-lsp.<TIMESTAMP>.out`

 Below are the common issues ordered by the most important to specific ones:

 ## Server is not initializing